Updated on 06/13/2023

 - TermsFeed: This platform lets a business create premium custom legal agreements based on specific criteria, such as if the app will collect email address, use geolocation, or sell products and/or services.

-Privacy Policies Are Must-Haves for Apps
+Privacy Policies Are Must-Haves for Mobile Apps